mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 #### 3.2.2 Major Service Updates

-Major service updates are, for example, when entities or attributes are removed, or input parameters are required, that would be incompatible for the consuming apps and result in the consuming app "breaking".
+Major service updates are, for example, when entities or attributes are removed, or input parameters are required, which would be incompatible for the consuming apps and result in the consuming app "breaking".

-When a major change has been made to a published service, Mendix recommends the service is deployed to a different endpoint with the new service version number that clearly indicaes there has been a major change.
+When a major change has been made to a published service, Mendix recommends the service is deployed to a different endpoint with the new service version number that clearly indicates there has been a major change.
 With semantic numbering, this would be an incremental increase of a whole number.

 In this case, the new service should be registered in the Catalog as a different service and show up as a separate asset.
-In the following example, there are 4 registered occurrences of the **OrderManagementService**:
+In the following example, there are four registered occurrences of the **OrderManagementService**:

 {{< figure src="/attachments/refguide/modeling/integration/consumed-odata-services/consumed-odata-service/consume-major-service-update-version.png" alt="4 endpoints"   width="250"  >}}